sbkeebs/procyon/README.md

 a 40% column-staggered split

 ## status
-doing initial commits, pcb should be intact, but files are not complete yet
+doing initial commits, pcb should be intact, but files are not complete yet. still making sure i'm handling licenses right, also.

 ### layout
 42 x 1u